trampgeek/moodle-filter_ace_inline/README.md

 of a Moodle question (usually not a real question but rather a so-called 'Description' question).
 The contents of the \<pre> element should be code.
-In the first case the text is simply displayed with the Ace text editor for syntax highlight, but is read-only.
+In the first case the text is simply displayed with the Ace text editor for syntax highlighting, but is read-only.
 In the second case the code is displayed in an editable form and in addition a 'Try it!' button allows immediate execution of the code on the Jobe server, with output displayed in-line.

+### ace-highlight-code parameters

 Additional control of the display and behaviour is via attributes of the
 \<pre> element as follows.
 All attribute names should start with 'data-' to ensure